Code-Institute-Submissions/saltta-figs_DecResub/README.md

 ### Bugs

-Could not get Add Recipe to work.
+Could not get Add Recipe to work. - FIXED (typo)

 Most bugs were typing errors that were immediately corrected.
 The most difficult part to me was navigating Bootstrap and my own CSS file.